-During the month of May, over 100 people walked, ran, swam, jogged, rowed, arm cycled, wheeled and more as part of Miles for MS, our brand new accessible distance challenge.
-We caught up with some of those who took part to find out why they wanted to get involved and how exercise has helped them live well with MS.
+Last May, over 100 people walked, ran, swam, jogged, rowed, arm cycled, wheeled and more as part of Miles for MS, our accessible distance challenge.

 I was diagnosed with MS in 1996, in my mid-20s.
 I’ve had a whole range of symptoms over the years, but the ones I now live with on a daily basis are fatigue, left side weakness and both of my hands have numb fingertips.